rmkelley/rmkelley.github.io/malawi.md

 ![Climate Change Vul](MalcombCC.PNG)

-We rated the DHS variables on a scale of 1-5, although in hindsight it seems that Malcomb et al. weighed indicators on a 0-5 scale but did a poor job of communicating exactly what they meant to be doing and where.
+We rated the DHS variables on a scale of 1-5, although in hindsight it seems that Malcomb et al. weighed indicators on a 0-5 scale but did a poor job of communicating exactly what they meant to be doing and where- he said he broke down his data in quintiles, which contradicts his earlier statement.
+We chose to use quintiles.
 Another important point was that these scales were used for each variable, regardless of the type of data contained-discrete or contiguous.
 In our lab we placed them by percentile because that made the most sense, using percent_rank() and ntile() in SQL code.
 These are other instances where our attempt to replicate the work of Malcomb et al. had to deviate.

 ### Fine Resolution
 ![Fine Res](Finepic3.png)